 5. Trouble getting a .torrent file

 On very rare occasion, there might be an issue downloading the .torrent file itself.
-You will see the download status go to "Waiting" and then "Error".
-In this situation, it's either the torrent file that's bad/fake/badly listed and there is nothing you can do about it other then downloading another file, or you can tap on the same torrent search result, and the 2nd time, the download it start correctly.
+You will see the download status go to "Waiting" followed by an "Error".
+In this situation, it's either the torrent file that's bad/fake/badly listed, unfortunately, there is not much you can do about it other than downloading another file (or you can tap on the same torrent search result - the 2nd time the download should start correctly).

 Always make sure you have the latest version of FrostWire, preferably the Plus version (it gets fixes first), not the Basic one from Google Play.